Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 580 3GB, in theory, should perform a bit faster than the Radeon R9 M295X overall. (explain)
+Memory BandwidthThe GeForce GTX 580 3GB should theoretically be a small bit faster than the Radeon R9 M295X overall. (explain)

-Texel RateThe Radeon R9 M295X is a lot (more or less 94%) more effective at texture filtering than the GeForce GTX 580 3GB. (explain)
+Texel RateThe Radeon R9 M295X will be quite a bit (approximately 94%) more effective at AF than the GeForce GTX 580 3GB. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce GTX 580 3GB is the winner, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX 580 3GB is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison